Transverse minimal foliations on unit tangent bundles and applications: Minimal foliations on unit tangent bundles

-We will denote by $M=T^1S$ the manifold we will work with, and by $\wihat M= T^1\tilde S$ its intermediate cover with deck transformations identified with the action of $\Gamma$ in the coordinates given by the identification of $T^1 \tilde S \cong \HH^2 \times \partial \HH^2$.
-We will denote as $\wt M$ the universal cover of $M$ which covers $\wihat M$ with deck transformation group associated with the center of $\pi_1(M)$ (which corresponds to the deck transformation associated to the circle fiber of the circle bundle over $S$).
+We will denote by $M=T^1S$, and by $\wihat M= T^1\tilde S$ its intermediate cover with deck transformations identified with the action of $\Gamma$ in the coordinates given by the identification of $T^1 \tilde S \cong \HH^2 \times \partial \HH^2$.
+We will denote by $\wt M$ the universal cover of $M$ which covers $\wihat M$ with deck transformation group associated with the center of $\pi_1(M)$ (which corresponds to the deck transformation associated to the circle fiber of the circle bundle over $S$).